Angus-C-git/VERTO/README.md

     -> will kill the connection client side for 1 hour

-                                ~ NOTES ~
+# NOTES

 Tested on: Linux Mint Kernel 4.15.0-54-generic

 1. All inturupts have been modified to work on newer kernels (which should be backwards compatable, hence they also work on this build and newer builds up to 5.03.42 atleast.
 Builds failed on Kernel 5.03.46.
-    a.
-The unmodified versions of the intrupts which do not negate CR04 pinning issues are included for refrence
+    1. The unmodified versions of the intrupts which do not negate CR04 pinning issues are included for refrence

 2. The included 'payload' (fn2187.py) is a crude implementation of a reverse shell with limited survivability purposes used to demo the rootkits features
-    a. the server for the payload is 'server.py' and is a similarly crude (somewhat broken) template for the payload
+    1. the server for the payload is 'server.py' and is a similarly crude (somewhat broken) template for the payload
-    b. the payload should be run as root
+    2. the payload should be run as root